Mesalamine active ingredient

 |Product Name||Per Pill||Per Pack||Savings||Order|

-You should not take Pentasa if you are allergic to 5-aminosalicylic acid or to any of the ingredients of the medication, salicylates, or if you have gastric (stomach) or duodenal (intestinal) ulcer, urinary tract obstruction.
-It should not be used by a child younger than 2 years of age.
-Let your doctor know if you are pregnant or breastfeeding.
+Do not take Asacol if you are allergic to any of the ingredients of the medication, if you have gastric (stomach) or duodenal (intestinal) ulcer, urinary tract obstruction.
+Not recommended for children under 2 years of age.
+Inform your doctor if you are pregnant or breastfeeding.

 Possible side effect

-Tell your doctor about all other medications you use, especially: digoxin, non-steroidal anti-inflammatory drugs (indomethacin, naproxen, ibuprofen, diclofenac, ketoprofen), blood thinners (warfarin), aspirin, cancer medicines (ifosfamide, carmustine, streptozocin, tretinoin), antiviral medicines (foscarnet, adefovir, acyclovir, cidofovir), antibiotics (rifampin, vancomycin, capreomycin), amphotericin B, pentamidine, tacrolimus, azathioprine.
+Tell your doctor about all other medications you use, especially: warfarin, sulfonylureas (gliclazide, glyburide), nonsteroidal anti-inflammatory drugs (ibuprofen, naproxen), digoxine, furosemide, azathioprine, spironolactone, probenecid, nadroparin, dalteparin, enoxaparin, ardeparin, tinzaparin, methotrexate.
 Interaction between two medications does not always mean that you must stop taking one of them.
-Tell your doctor or prescriber about all prescription, over-the-counter, and herbal medications you are taking.
+Tell your doctor about all prescription, over-the-counter, and herbal medications you are taking.

 Take the missed dose as soon as possible.
 Skip the missed dose if it is time for your next scheduled dose.
 Don't take extra medicine to make up the missed dose.

 If you think you have overdosed the medicine seek emergency medical help at once.
-The overdose symptoms are ringing in the ears, hearing loss, extreme tiredness, seizures, fast or difficult breathing, bloody vomit.
+The overdose symptoms are wheezing, seizures, drowsiness, diarrhea, ringing in the ears, headache, lightheadedness, fast breathing, sweating, confusion, vomiting, hearing loss, nausea.

 Store the medicine at room temperature between 68-77 degrees F (20-25 degrees C) away from light and moisture.
-Do not store the drugs in the bathroom.
-Keep all drugs away from reach of children and pets.
+Store it in a tight container.

 The information presented at the site has a general character.
 Note please this information cannot be used for self-treatment and self diagnosis.
 You should consult with your doctor or health care adviser regarding any specific instructions of your condition.
 The information is reliable, but we concede it could contain mistakes.
 We are not responsible for any direct, indirect, special or other damage caused by use of this information on the site and also for consequences of self-treatment.